 These buffalo chicken sloppy joes are true to their name.
 They are sloppy.
 They are messy.
 And, no doubt, they are incredibly satisfying and yummy.

-For me, that little touch of cider vinegar at the end really brings it all together.
+For me, that little touch of apple cider vinegar at the end really brings it all together.
 Don’t skip this!

 Of course, it was served on toasted, buttered buns.
 However, I’m not gonna lie, I was also eating it straight out of the pan with tortilla chips.
 Wouldn’t you do the same?